JeffreySanford/forge-board/forgeboard-frontend/src/assets/sounds/README.md

 ## License Information

 Sound files downloaded from Freesound.org may have specific licenses.
 Please review the license for each sound on its Freesound page if you plan to use this application in a commercial context.

----
-**Note:** The sound system is tightly integrated with the UI and respects user preferences (mute, volume).
-All audio elements include error handling and fallback logic as described in [README-USAGE.md](./README-USAGE.md).